jupiter126/blortchzj/README.md

 # fslartchzj is used to make an encrypted filesystem and uses blortchzj for its password.
 These are usually the first things I copy on an usb stick ;p

+# checkbattery.sh is used for integration with battery and autoshutdown